Deep Pressure Calming Activities for the Classroom or Clinic

 Having students lie on their stomachs provides deep pressure to the entire front of the body.
 This prone position is especially calming because it compresses the abdomen and chest, which influences the vagus nerve - a major nerve that helps regulate the "rest and digest" parasympathetic nervous system.
 When this nerve is stimulated through gentle abdominal pressure, it signals the body to shift out of "fight or flight" mode and into a calm, organized state.

-Students can lie on their tummies during independent reading time, propped up on elbows with a book.
+Belly Reading (or other academic activities) - Students can lie on their tummies during independent reading time, propped up on elbows with a book.
 Some teachers create a "belly reading station" with mats or carpet squares specifically for this purpose.
 Alternatively, students can drape themselves over a therapy ball or a large floor cushion, which provides both the prone position and additional deep-pressure input.

-For a more active version, students can do "snail crawls" or "army crawls" across the floor during transitions or brain breaks.
+Floor Crawls - For a more active version, students can do "snail crawls" or "army crawls" across the floor during transitions or brain breaks.
 The combination of the prone position and proprioceptive input from pulling their body weight provides powerful calming and organizing sensory feedback.
-Some students benefit from brief "tummy time" - simply lying flat on the floor for 2-3 minutes with arms at sides or under the forehead - when they're feeling overwhelmed.
-Add some vestibular stimulation with gentle head lifts and lowers.

 How to Implement